scality/Zenko/docs/docsource/installation/prepare/setting_up_a_cluster.rst

 ----------------------------

 Setting up a high availability cluster requires at least three machines (these can be VMs) running CentOS_ 7.4 or higher.
-The recommended mimimum for a high-availability Zenko production service is the Standard Architecture, a five-node cluster with three masters/etcds.
+The recommended mimimum for high-availability Zenko production service is the Standard Architecture, a five-node cluster with three masters/etcds.
 The Compact Architecture, a three-node cluster configuration, is also supported.
 The cluster must have an